STORE MANAGER / BIKE FITTER

 Alex brought his own tools to work on his first day at The Bicycle Planet in 1999.
 Growing up in El Salvador, working in his parents’ bike shop, Alex started wrenching when he was only 15 years old.
 Today he commutes 38 miles to work round trip on his Soma which has steel fenders - this is not a light commuter!

 If there is a Yin to Evan’s Yang, then it would be Alex.
 In many ways they are opposites.
 Tall versus Short.
 Mountain versus Road.
 Passion versus Tranquility (I’ll let you figure out which one is which on that one).
 Then there are the similarities.
 Both have pretty crazy bike habits.
 Both love bikes.
 Both love to ride.
-Both care deeply about the store.
+Both care deeply about the store and its customers.

 Another wonderful similarity is that Alex possesses an innate drive to pursue mechanical perfection.
 He sets the bar high for both himself, and through example, for the rest of the team.
 Alex simply won’t cut corners - despite the sometimes gentle prodding by the owner that maybe the mechanics should work a touch faster!
 It might be one of the reasons why he has his own fanatical following who insist on his presence when they bring in their bike for service.